shawngraham/obsidian-boswell/README.md

 # obsidian-boswell
 a small plugin for project metadata tracking, project management.
-Based on [https://github.com/shawngraham/boswell](my Boswell webapp).
+Based on [my Bowsell webapp](https://github.com/shawngraham/boswell).

 This version is for use in vanilla Obsidian: no other plugins necessary for my purposes (otherwise, I get caught up in trying to find the One True and Perfect Configuration and Workflow).